-A continuation of Intermediate German I, which is strongly recommended as background.
+A continuation of Intermediate German I. Recommended background: GN 2511.

 GN 3511.
 ADVANCED GERMAN I.

 Reading and in-class discussion of a wide variety of contemporary nonfictional and fictional texts.
 Some video viewing.
 Weekly brief writing assignments and continued expansion of vocabulary.
 Weekly vocabulary quiz.
 Review of grammar and introduction to advanced stylistic problems.